Harder Stadium: UC Santa Barbara teams

 Due to the success of the men's program, the stadium has hosted numerous NCAA soccer playoff games in addition to the regular season games.
-Despite the men's program recent success, it was the women's program who first brought the NCAA Tournaments to Harder Stadium.
-The women hosted the first soccer NCAA Tournament game in a 1985 4-3 victory against Cal State Hayward.
+Despite the men's program's recent success, the women's program first brought the NCAA Tournaments to Harder Stadium.
+The women hosted the first soccer NCAA Tournament game in a 1985 4–3 victory against Cal State Hayward.
 In total, the women's program has held 4 NCAA Tournament matches at Harder Stadium, bringing such opponents as the Wisconsin Badgers, Stanford Cardinal, and Hartford Hawks.

-The men's program hosted their first men's NCAA Tournament game in 2002, blanking the San Diego Toreros 2-0.
+The men's program hosted their first men's NCAA Tournament game in 2002, blanking the San Diego Toreros 2–0.
 In total, they have hosted 9 NCAA Tournament games.

-In 2004, 11,214 fans saw UCSB defeat VCU 4-1 to reach the College Cup (NCAA Soccer's "Final Four").
+In 2004, 11,214 fans saw UCSB defeat VCU 4–1 to reach the College Cup (NCAA Soccer's "Final Four").
 After the game, a group of students celebrated by carrying one of the soccer goals out of the stadium.
 They had planned to throw it into the Pacific Ocean (about 1/3 mile away), but were stopped by a combination of law enforcement down the block and tiring out from the weight of the goal.

 However, in 2006, the UCSB won the 2006 Division I Men's College Cup in St. Louis, Missouri.
 Meanwhile, 2,000 miles away at Harder Stadium, a group of rowdy students marched down to the stadium from their homes and attempted the same feat.
 This time the group succeeded in their quest, throwing the soccer goal off of a cliff at the beginning of the 6600 block of Del Playa Drive.

 In 2009, the NCAA awarded UCSB and Harder Stadium the 2010 Division I Men's College Cup, which is the "Final Four" of Division I men's soccer.

 On September 24, 2010, the UCSB gaucho fans set a record on the highest attendance at any NCAA (on campus) soccer match.
 UCSB beat the visiting UCLA team (2-0) in front of 15,896 who attended the game.

 Additional UCSB teams that use the stadium for select contests are the UCSB women's lacrosse, men's lacrosse and rugby teams.
 These teams are part of the UCSB Recreation Department and open to all students.